Hermetica: Arabic

-Many Arabic works attributed to Hermes Trismegistus still exist today, although the great majority of them have not yet been published and studied by modern scholars.
+Many Arabic works attributed to Hermes Trismegistus still exist today, although the great majority of them have not yet been published or studied by modern scholars.
 For this reason too, it is often not clear to what extent they drew on earlier Greek sources.
 The following is a very incomplete list of known works:

 Arabic astrological Hermetica

 Some of the earliest attested Arabic Hermetic texts deal with astrology: